learning-zone/bootstrap-css-basics/README.md

 There are four classes in alerts i.e .alert-success, .alert-info, .alert-warning, .alert-danger.

-## Q. Define Bootstrap thumbnails.
+## Q. Define Bootstrap thumbnails?

 It is a way to use the layout images, videos, text etc. in a grid system.
 We can create thumbnails by adding a tag with the class .thumbnails around the image.

 This will add four pixels of padding and a grey border.

-## Q. Explain Modal plugin in Bootstrap.
+## Q. Explain Modal plugin in Bootstrap?

 A model is an inherited window that is layered over its parent window.
 This is used to augment the user experience and adds different functionalities to the users.

 Model windows are created with the help of the modal plugin.